marniks7/env/README.md

 ## Absent Features

 1. [ ] No programming languages installed so far (like python, go, js, java)
     * And may not be installed there at all because it is what is usually used in IDE most of the time
 2. [ ] Manual versions update (eg no bot connected)
-3. [ ] Reuse [DockerfileBuildx](DockerfileBuildx) scripts for local system
+3. [ ] Hard \ impossible to reuse [DockerfileBuildx](DockerfileBuildx) scripts for local system (especially if it is not linux-amd64)

 ## Alternatives